rawitat/gtypist_lessons/programming_quotes.typ

 *:FUNNY_40
 I:Anonymous
 S:There is nothing quite so permanent as a quick fix.

+*:FUNNY_41
+I:Paul Leary
+S:That's what's cool about working with computers.
+They don't argue, they :remember everything, and they don't drink all your beer.

 # for the last lesson, no question asked, just goto menu
 G:MENU